-A few months ago, I underwent a month long daily radiation therapy for breast cancer.
-It was hard for my frail rail thin body.
+A few months ago, I underwent month-long daily radiation therapy for breast cancer.
+It was hard for my frail rail-thin body.
 The treatment left me physically, emotionally, and mentally depleted — like nothing I had experienced before.
 Several months after completion, I still suffer the side effects.
 (I know survivors who remain affected many years down the road).
 I feel lucky to be alive.
 A large part of me is filled with deep gratitude for the advances in cancer medicine –– and for my oncology team.
 Another part of me, the human-centered strategy consultant, is bewildered by the gap in understanding of human needs in the radiation therapy process.

 Although radiation therapy saves lives on a massive scale, the treatment process has much room for improvement.
-By process, I mean the way radiation therapy is administered from first consultation to final treatment.
-Existing processes add excessive stressors on already stressed cancer patients.
-Many of which could be preempted with a compassionate human-centered approach.
-While largely overlooked these stressors are fundamental to understand because they represent primal barriers to human wellbeing and healing.
+By process, I mean the way the radiation therapy is administered from first to final treatment.
+Existing processes place excessive stressors on already stressed cancer patients.
+Many of which could be preempted with a greater awareness of psychological human needs.
+These stressors are largely overlooked yet fundamental to understand because they represent primal barriers to human well-being and healing.
 They can also have repercussions on medical performance.
-As an example, a patient who is distraught by the process will take longer to position on the radiation machine than one who is at ease.
-This in turn can increase stress on medical staff, and lower productivity.
+As an example, a patient who is stressed by the process will take longer to position on the radiation machine than one who is at ease.
+This, in turn, can increase stress on medical staff and lower productivity.

-During my month long radiation treatment, I experienced these stressors first-hand.
+During my month-long radiation treatment, I experienced these stressors first-hand.
 It took concentrated efforts to acclimate to the process and be able to somatically experience treatment as treatment — and not torture or threat.
 It didn’t help that the radiation suite looked like a torture museum I had visited long ago.
-The neat rows of radiation moulds and masks (openly displayed for faster access) also added a sense of dread.
-Intellectually my mind was aware that I was receiving treatment, but at a primal level my somatic bodily response didn’t reflect my intellectual knowing.
-As a mindfulness practitioner I stayed attuned to my body during treatment.
+The neat rows of radiation molds and masks (openly displayed for faster access) also added a sense of dread.
+Intellectually my mind was aware that I was receiving treatment, but at a primal level, my somatic bodily response didn’t reflect my intellectual knowing.
+As a mindfulness practitioner, I stayed attuned to my body during treatment.
 My body felt hijacked.
 The alignment process (the procedure used to position patients for the radiation beams) and breathing instructions made my body tense up.
-Thoughts of feeling dehumanized popped in my mind on multiple occasions.
+Thoughts of feeling dehumanized popped in my mind on many occasions.
 I had to make special requests to make the process more conducive.
 The technicians graciously responded, and it reduced the strain for all of us.